zama-ai/concrete/docs/explanations/backends/README.md

 There are currently 2 backends:
 - `concrete-cpu` which implements both client and server features targeting the CPU.
-- `concrete-cuda` which implements only server features targeting GPUs to accelerate homomorphic circuit evalutation.
+- `concrete-cuda` which implements only server features targeting GPUs to accelerate homomorphic circuit evaluation.

 The compiler uses `concrete-cpu` for the client and can use either `concrete-cpu` or `concrete-cuda` for the server.